 Define your business goals and objectives

 What do you want to accomplish in the short and long term?
 For example, your short-term goals might be to acquire your first 10 clients in 6 months.
-Your long-term goals could be to build a team of contractors and scale to 50 clients within 2 years.
+Your long-term business goals could be to build a team of contractors and scale to 50 clients within 2 years.
 There are different ways to set goals but what’s most important is to be as specific as possible.

 Describe your business model